What is Remeron SolTab?

 You may take Remeron SolTab with or without food.

-It may take a few weeks for your symptoms to improve.
-Keep using the medication as directed and tell your doctor if your symptoms do not improve after 4 weeks of treatment.
+Call your doctor if your symptoms do not improve after 4 weeks of treatment.

 Store at room temperature away from moisture, heat, and light.